troystaylor/Awesome-Copilot-Bundle/readme.md

 │   └── package-lock.json          # Dependency lock file
 ├── instructions/                  # All instruction files
 ├── prompts/                       # All prompt templates
-├── chatmodes/                     # All chat mode configs ├── agents/                        # All agent definitions
+├── collections/                   # All collection definitions
+├── agents/                        # All agent definitions
 ├── docs/                          # Documentation and READMEs
 └── README-BUNDLE.md               # This file